Back to All Announcements

 Jan.
 7, 2021 - Jan.
 9, 2021

-In recent years, social entrepreneurship has emerged as a global phenomenon in the context of the increasing gap between social and environmental demand and supply side of resources (Nicholls, 2006).
-The discipline of Social Entrepreneurship has been advancing fast to establish as ultidisciplinary area equally sought after by scholarly community and practitioners.
-Probably this is one of the emerging disciplines of the 21st Century which has drawn attention of several stakeholders in search of ustainable practices to impact lives of millions marginalised due to several reasons of neo-liberal economic houghts and practices.
+Social entrepreneurship is a global phenomenon in the context of the increasing gap between social and environmental demand and supply side of resources (Nicholls, 2006).
+The discipline of Social Entrepreneurship has been advancing fast to establish as multidisciplinary area equally sought after by scholarly community and practitioners.
+Probably this is one of the emerging disciplines of the 21st Century which has drawn attention of several stakeholders in search of sustainable practices to impact lives of millions marginalised due to several reasons of neo-liberal economic thoughts and practices.
 According to Dees (2001), “social mission is the heart of social entrepreneurship”.
-The gaps in the process of development are evident and hence the continued effort to search for ‘new nowledge’ in the areas related to social enterprise.
+The gaps in the process of development are evident and hence the continued effort to search for ‘new knowledge’ in the areas related to social enterprise.
 After the emergence of the concepts of social entrepreneurship and social entrepreneur, scholars have started identifying the ‘hidden hands’ of social entrepreneurs in the creation of many institutions and movements (Bornstein and Davis, 2010).
 While the individual (Social Entrepreneur) and the process of enterprise creation and sustenance (Social Entrepreneurship) do not demand much debate, the social enterprise dimension of the impact is yet to be fully established and explored.
 In recent past, social entrepreneur has been labelled as special person, as it happened in the early days of entrepreneurship research when most of the scholars almost accepted that they have some special traits.
 Social entrepreneurs are special breed of leaders (Dees, 2001).
 Gradually the ‘black-hole’ in social entrepreneurship was explored and scholars reported creation of social enterprise is a rational process.
 In this way, the mystique of social entrepreneurship became ‘the science’ of social enterprise creation.
 Being a multidisciplinary and emerging area, it also added to the debate on definitions.
 Universalized definition is hardly possible, as social entrepreneurship is an ‘essentially contested concept (ECC)’, which includes various sub-concepts within it (Choi and Majumdar, 2013).
 Thus, scholars have defined it in their own ways as per their own understanding.
 Though the intensity of debate is reaching to a point of convergence despite varied perspectives, those who believe social entrepreneurship has potential to address several problems being encountered by a large part of population started posing hard questions on business model, processes and values which could come handy for the practitioners to adopt.
 Helmsing (2015, p.
 51) also clearly mentioned, “a dominant current in the social entrepreneurship literature glorifies the individual entrepreneur while underemphasizing the importance of social process.
 Social enterprise is dependent on the social entrepreneurs’ civic engagement in mobilizing support.
 This engagement is critical for the economic, social, and political sustainability of the social enterprise.
 For social entrepreneurship to enjoy success in a sustained manner, it must first and foremost be 'social'."
 Sense of urgency is evident.
 We believe, the time has come to move fast to plug-in the knowledge gaps and find answers to the processes which can create sustainable economic, social and environmental values.

 While we invite the scholars and practitioners to come forward to submit their works for discussion and deliberations we propose the following questions as pointers,